How to Come Up With a Great Blog Name in 30 Minutes!

-They will be taken by other people, or worse: domain squatters purchase popular domain names with the intent to resell them back to users for thousands of dollars.
+They will be taken by other people or worse: domain squatters purchase popular great blog names with the intent to resell them back to users for thousands of dollars.

-Just in case you had a name you are thinking about buying from these people, don’t do it!
+Just in case you have a great blog you are thinking about buying from these people, don’t do it!

 But in any case, we make great money with the site, and our customers love our content.
 THAT is the only thing that matters!

 Your domain will not define your blog.
 Your content and ability to create awesomeness WILL.

 → Lesson #2.
 Use a .com or .co